 Chicago has no shortage of beautiful hotels to choose from.
 If you’re like me and love a little luxury then I highly recommend these two hotels:

 - The Langham Chicago: luxury at its finest with the best views of the riverwalk.
 Make sure to take advantage of their club access when staying it includes breakfast, lunch, and dinner.
 Experiencing the Langham Club was incredible I think about those stunning views often.
 Book your stay here!

 - The Four Seasons: the ultimate 5-star hotel close to all the major shops.
-This hotel offers incredible service and the rooms have beautiful views of the lake, and the tastiest in-house restaurant, Adorn.
+This hotel offers incredible service and rooms, beautiful views of the lake, and the tastiest in-house restaurant, Adorn.
 Book your stay here!

 Home to the infamous bean (which is properly named the Cloud Gate sculpture), Millennium Park is a must-see for every visitor.
 Take a stroll through the park and enjoy the public art and green spaces.
-The bean sculpture is the most famous landmark in this city and with the Chicago skyline in the background, it makes for the perfect photo op.
-As you can see, it’s magical to visit during the fall.
-Finally, because of Covid, it doesn’t open until 8 am now.
+The bean sculpture is the most famous landmark in this city and with the Chicago skyline in the background, it makes for the perfect photo opportunity.

 Architecture River Cruise

 If you’ve seen “My Best Friends Wedding” then you’ll remember when Julia Roberts is dancing with Michael atop the Architecture River Cruise.
 It’s one of the most popular things to do in Chicago.
 A must-see for your 3 days in Chicago.